Saskatchewan Highway 35: Trans-Canada to the Yellowhead Highway

 Highway 35 has a short 700 m westward concurrency with Highway 1 before turning north.
 About 2 km from Highway 1, Highway 35 enters the town of Qu'Appelle where it follows N Pacific Avenue west then Qu'Appelle St north through town.
 Qu'Appelle had historic beginnings with fur trading posts in the area and was the former terminus of the CPR.
 From Qu'Appelle, Highway 35 heads north where it meets, and has a concurrency with, Highway 10 en route to Fort Qu'Appelle in the Qu'Appelle Valley.
 At Fort Qu'Appelle, Highway 35 is met by other highways including 22, 56, and 210.
 Fort Qu'Appelle is situated on the Qu'Appelle River between Echo and Mission Lakes of the Fishing Lakes.
 The town has a vibrant history being an early fur trading post.
 The 1897 Hudson's Bay Company store, 1911 Grand Trunk Pacific Railway station, Fort Qu'Appelle Sanatorium (Fort San), and the Treaty 4 Governance Centre are all landmarks of Fort Qu'Appelle.
 In Fort Qu'Appelle, Highway 35's concurrency with 10 ends as Highway 10 continues on eastward.
 It then begins a 16 km concurrency with Highway 22 as it climbs out of the valley and heads north towards Lipton.
 At this point, Highway 22 branches off west while Highway 35 carries on north through the Touchwood Hills en route to Highway 15 and Leross.
-It crosses Highway 15 and traverses the western part of the Beaver Hills as it makes its way to the Yellowhead Highway and Elfros.
+It crosses Highway 15 and traverses the western part of the Beaver Hills as it makes its way past Bankend to the Yellowhead Highway and Elfros.